 You can run your own traceroute test.
 To run a traceroute on a PC (for Mac, scroll down further), please follow the instructions below:

-5. Take a screenshot of the results and attach to a reply.
+- If you need to send these results to customer support, take a screenshot of the results and attach to a reply.
 If you’re unsure how to take a screenshot, visit https://www.take-a-screenshot.org/ for details.

 1. If you are on a Mac just click the finder, which looks like a magnifying glass in the upper right corner of your screen.

-2. You should see a text field appear, type "Network Ultility" into that field with no quotes.
+2. You should see a text field appear, type "Network Utility" into that field with no quotes.
 You should see a gold radar image with the words Network Utility next to it on the top of the results.
 Click on that icon to open the Network Utility.

 3. This will open your Network Utility, you should click the Traceroute option.
 Once you are there, type: "wc-fb-vip.sjc2.kixeye.com" without quotes into the text field and hit enter.